magepages/mpdocs/docs/table-rate-shipping/index.md

 ![Imgur](https://i.imgur.com/T5EvKO8.png)

-- The extension currently supports three ways of calculating volume values:
+- **Select Weight Attribute**: The extension currently supports three ways of calculating volume values:
   - **Volumetric Weight**: Directly determine the volume value of a product.
 Selecting this option will displays the **Select Weight Attribute** field, which allows you to select the corresponding attribute of the product containing the volume weight value.

   - **Volumetric**: Indirectly determine the volume weight value through the product's volume value.
 Selecting this option will display two additional fields: **Select Volumetric (V) Attribute** and **Shipping Factor**.